Children deserve reading experiences that resonate with their joyful spirits, and their desire to explore and play. These three activities will help.

 Setting up an art station during read-aloud time is just one way to combine reading and writing with creative expression through art.
 Bring out the crayons, coloured pencils, construction paper and all varieties of art supplies, and have a child design their own cover for a book they love!

-When it comes to Harry Potter-themed inspiration, you can find fun create-at-home ideas on Wizarding World’s Crafting Magic page – which is part of Harry Potter At Home.
+When it comes to Harry Potter-themed inspiration, you can find fun create-at-home ideas on Wizarding World’s Crafting Magic page.
 Examples of crafting challenges include helping your child learn how to knit a Weasley-inspired scarf, as well as making their very own Ravenclaw shoelaces.
 Who doesn’t love craft time?

 Beyond the traditional read aloud, stories can come from a variety of sources, including poems, oral tales, and wordless books!
 Technology can also be a great outlet – think about ebooks or audiobooks.